 Does a free VPN (Virtual Private Network) sound like a great deal?
 The short answer to this question seems to be a resounding yes, but beware of commercial entities disguised as altruistic saviors.
 The explanation’s not as complicated as it might seem.
-That anyone would consider writing a best free VPNs list is confusing when you consider the following information in review.
+That anyone would consider writing a best free VPNs list is confusing when you consider the following information reviewed below.

-There are various free VPNs available from the Apple Apps Store, Google Play Store, Amazon App Store, and independent sources… all promising the moon for free.
-It’s tempting to download one to protect your personal information.
+There are various free VPNs available from the Apple App Store, Google Play Store, Amazon App Store, and independent sources… all promising the moon for free.
+So it’s tempting to download one to protect your personal information.

-Wrong… but with one exception I’ve recently discovered that doesn’t rely on false altruism.
-Actually, that’s not entirely true if you also consider the free trial offers given by most of the top VPN service providers.
+Wrong… Actually, that’s not entirely true if you also consider the free trial offers given by most of the top VPN service providers.
 With suggestions provided here, you can take advantage of all the best VPN services for free.

 For reasons provided in this review, you should not trust most free VPNs with your security or anonymity, even if a review found online says a free option protects your data.